About tips for parents

-There are many ways that parents can foster positive body image and strong self-esteem in their children.
-If you are at all concerned about your child’s body image, self-esteem or eating behaviours, consult with your doctor or dietitian for information and referral.
+There are many ways that parents can encourage positive body image and strong self-esteem in their children.
+If you’re concerned about your children’s body image, self-esteem, eating behaviours or physical activity behaviours, consult with your doctor for information and referral.

-The most influential role model in your child’s life is you.
-Parents can encourage their children to feel good about themselves by showing them how it’s done.
+One of the most influential role models in your children’s life is you.
+Parents can encourage their children to feel good about themselves by showing them how it’s done and leading by example.

 - Avoid dieting and don’t encourage your children to diet, regardless of body size, shape or weight.
 Dieting can be dangerous as it can cause symptoms such as dehydration, weakness, fatigue, nausea, headaches and constipation, and can lead to inadequate vitamin and mineral intake.
-It is also a key risk factor in developing an eating disorder.
+It’s also a strong risk factor for developing an eating disorder.
 Studies also show that most people who diet regain the weight, or gain additional weight, within a couple of years.
 Talk to your children about the dangers of dieting.
 If you’re concerned about the physical health of your children, or their eating behaviours, consult with your doctor or a dietitian.

-- Be aware of the impact of negative body talk around your children, about your own body or other people’s.
-Work on modelling a healthy acceptance of your own body shape.
+- Be aware of the effect of negative body talk around your children, about your own body and the bodies of other people.
+Work on modelling a healthy acceptance of your own body shape and size.
 Don’t complain about body parts you are dissatisfied or unhappy with, or at least, don’t share these thoughts or talk about them in front of your children.

 - Accept that bodies come in all shapes and sizes and help your children to celebrate body diversity.
-Avoid placing too much value on physical appearances or your child will too.
-Instead, try to talk to your child about all the different aspects that make up a person, such as personality, skills and outlook on life.
+Avoid placing too much value on physical appearances and your children will too.
+Instead, try to talk to them about all the different aspects that make up a person, such as personality, skills and interests, and outlook on life.

 - Be critical of media messages and images that promote appearance ideals, such as thinness or muscularity.
 Encourage your children to be media savvy – to question and challenge Western society’s narrow ideals of beauty or attractiveness.
 This includes helping them to be critical of the images they see in the media (including social media).

-Studies show that a person who appreciates what their body can do, rather than what it looks like, feels good about their body and tends to have higher self-esteem.
+Studies show that when a person appreciates what their body can do, rather than what it looks like, they tend to feel better about their body and have higher self-esteem.
 Encouraging children to be physically active and engage in activities for fun and physical health can help them to appreciate what their body can do, rather than focusing on their body’s appearance.

 - Make your family an active one.
-Exercise yourself and encourage your child from an early age to exercise right along with you.
-For example, take little ones for strolls in the pram.
+Engage in physical activity yourself and encourage your children from an early age to be active right along with you.
+For example, take them for strolls in the pram.
 Once they’re old enough, encourage them to walk part of the way.
 Use walks to encourage them to engage their whole body with the environment, using sights, smells, sounds and touch.

-- Emphasise fitness, health, social interaction and enjoyment as the motivations for exercise, rather than weight loss or weight management, or to change body size or shape.
+- Emphasise fitness, health, social interaction and enjoyment as the motivations for physical activity, rather than for weight loss or weight management, or to change body size or shape.

 - Try to find a team sport they enjoy.
 Team sports encourage camaraderie, teamwork, competition and mastery of physical skills.
 A child who feels passionate about their sport is more likely to continue playing into adulthood.

-- Investigate associations or clubs carefully and make informed decisions about sports that have a strong emphasis on a particular body size or shape, such as thinness or muscular form, such as gymnastics and ballet.
+- Investigate associations or clubs carefully and make informed decisions about sports that have a strong emphasis on a particular body size or shape, such as thinness or muscular form.
 Vulnerable children may feel pressured to lose weight or change their body size or shape to participate in these activities.

-A strong sense of identity and self-worth are crucial to your child’s self-esteem.
+A strong sense of identity and self-worth are crucial to your children’s self-esteem.

 - Encourage problem solving, expression of feelings, opinions and individuality.
-Providing opportunities for your child to problem solve will help them to build confidence in their abilities.
+Providing opportunities for your children to problem solve will help them to build confidence in their abilities.

-- Allow them to say ‘no’.
+- Help them to feel able to say ‘no’.
 Encourage them to be assertive if they feel they have been mistreated.

-- Listen to their concerns about body shape and appearance.
-Puberty, in particular, can be a worrying time.
-Reassure your child that their physical changes are normal and that everyone develops at different times and rates.
+- Listen to their concerns about their appearance, body size and shape.
+Puberty can be a worrying time.
+Reassure them that their physical changes are normal and that everyone develops at different times and rates.

-- Don’t tease them about their weight, body shape or looks.
-Even seemingly friendly nicknames can be hurtful if they focus on some aspect of the child’s appearance.
+- Don’t make negative or positive comments about their weight, body shape or appearance.
+Even seemingly friendly nicknames can be hurtful if they focus on some aspect of their appearance.

-- Make your child feel they have an important role in the family; for example, give them age-appropriate household tasks.
+- Make them feel they have an important role in the family (for example, give them age-appropriate household tasks).
 Tell them what a valuable contribution they make to the running of the house.

-Your child’s school can be a positive environment that fosters healthy body image and self-esteem.
-Talk to your principal about any concerns you may have.
+Your children’s school can be a positive environment that encourages positive body image and self-esteem.
+Talk to the principal or wellbeing team about any concerns you may have.

 Issues may include:

-- Teasing about physical appearance is a known risk factor for poor body image.
-Make sure your school has an effective anti-bullying policy.
-If your child is being teased, contact the principal immediately.
+- Bullying or teasing about physical appearance is a known risk factor for poor body image.
+Make sure the school has an effective anti-bullying policy.
+If your child is being bullied, contact the principal or the wellbeing team immediately.

 - Peer pressure can contribute to poor body image if the peer group is concerned with physical appearance and particular appearance ideals, such as thinness or muscularity.
 Talk to the school about their body image programs.

-- If you think your child is hanging out with a ‘thin is in’ crowd, try to arrange opportunities for them to mix with other children.
+- If you think your child is spending time with peers who are focused on these appearance ideals, try to arrange opportunities for them to mix with other children.
 Once again, team sports could be a valuable avenue, since the emphasis is on how the person plays, not what they look like.
 Another example might be to connect to community groups or clubs that focus on your children’s interests or hobbies.